01 — Purpose

 Announce change without moving focus

-Live regions tell screen reader users something changed — validation, async completion, status — without stealing focus.
+Live regions and clear announcements tell screen reader users what changed — validation, async completion, status — without stealing focus or spamming speech.

 Sighted users see spinners finish, errors appear, and status text update in place.
-Screen reader users need an equivalent signal.
-Live regions bridge that gap when you cannot or should not move focus to every update.
+Screen reader users need an equivalent signal when you cannot or should not move focus to every update.

 • prefer polite unless the user must hear it immediately